-To be considered for admission to the M.A. program, applicants must have a GPA of 3.0 in upper-level work, or its equivalent, from a recognized institution of higher education, and verbal and quantitative sections of the Graduate Record Examination (GRE) scores.
+To be considered for admission to the M.A. program, applicants must have a GPA of 3.0 in upper-level work, or its equivalent, from a recognized institution of higher education, and acceptable Graduate Record Examination (GRE) scores.
 International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
-A total score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required.
+A minimum score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required.
 Admissions requirements are minimums and even if the minimums are met, admission is not assured.
+The application deadline is January 15 for Fall semester admission and August 1 for Spring semester admission.